atomic-tree/tools/README.md

 # Tools

+[DataBox](https://databox.com/) - don't waste time trying to find the metrics most important to you in Excel sheets, databases or cloud applications.
+Bring them all together in one place... in minutes.

 [Nomad Project](https://www.nomadproject.io/) - users submit simple high-level jobs and Nomad handles scheduling, deploying and upgrading applications.

 [RequestBin](http://requestb.in/) - gives you a URL that will collect requests made to it and let you inspect them in a human-friendly way.
 Use it to see what your HTTP client is sending or to inspect and debug webhook requests.